sylvioneto/vanhack/skipthedishes/readme.txt

 ## Running the tests
 Import the project in eclipse.
-Right click on the junit classes under and select "Run JUNIT"
+Right click on the junit classes under ""src\test\java\br\com\spedroza\skipthedishes" and select "Run JUNIT"

 ## Built With
 Spring (https://spring.io/projects/spring-framework) - MVC pattern and dependency injection